August 13, 2019

 Again, Hilary wanted to exert maximum control.
 “I knew I would be furious if I ever got cancer in my other breast,” she says.
-“So, I talked with Dr. Amin and my husband and decided I would have more peace of mind with a double (bilateral) mastectomy and reconstruction.”
+“So, I talked with my breast surgical oncologist and my husband and decided I would have more peace of mind with a double (bilateral) mastectomy and reconstruction.”

 On August 14, 2017, Hilary had surgery.
-Two days later, on a Saturday, Dr. Amin called to tell her that there was no evidence of cancer in any lymph nodes or remaining tissue.
+Two days later, on a Saturday, her breast surgical oncologist called to tell her that there was no evidence of cancer in any lymph nodes or remaining tissue.
 There was no need for follow-up radiation therapy, and Hilary says her subsequent reconstructive surgery left her looking and feeling fantastic.
 “I was very lucky,” she notes.
 “I consider it an easy journey.”

 The journey continues

 Hilary praises the cancer center team for their collaborative efforts to attack her cancer while providing support and remaining responsive throughout.
-Dr. Amin agrees.
+Her breast surgical oncologist agrees.
 "As a National Cancer Institute-designated cancer center, we have a unique focus on the multidisciplinary management of breast cancer.
 All of Hilary’s specialists focus only on the management of breast cancer.
 We were able to discuss her care in a multidisciplinary fashion to determine what the best treatment course would be for her.”

-For instance, Dr. Amin notes that at some healthcare facilities Hilary would have had surgery first.
+For instance, her breast surgical oncologist notes that at some healthcare facilities Hilary would have had surgery first.
 “Here, a breast cancer patient is always seen by the surgeon and the medical oncologist at the time of presentation so we can decide together what the best approach for the patient will be,” she says.
 “We now have clinics where these visits can be coupled to minimize the travel and time off patients need to take to see their providers.”